Vishesh-Coding/Simple_CPP_Programs-/README.md

 program 3 :-           Check if a Number is Positive or Negative.cpp

 program 4 :-           Display the Sum of the digits of a given Number.cpp

-program 5 :-
+program 5 :-           Reverse a Number without using Recursion.cpp

-program 6 :-
+program 6 :-           Check if a Number is an Adam Number.cpp

-program 7 :-
+program 7 :-           Display Current Date and Time.cpp

 program 8 :-